Powerlearnproject/se-assignment-2-introduction-to-software-engineering-danieljuma5/README.md

 What is requirements engineering?
 Describe the process and its importance in the software development lifecycle.
 Software Design Principles:
+#### Requirements Engineering is the process of identifying, eliciting, analyzing, specifying, validating, and managing the needs and expectations of stakeholders for a software system.

+Importance of requirements engineering

+###  It helps in capturing and processing the requirements of clients is essential to satisfy clients and facilitate concurrency.

+### Serve as a foundation for the design and development of the system, and can help to reduce costs and improve the quality of the final product

+### It can also aid in the testing and maintenance of the system

+###  Help in communication between the development team and stakeholders

+### It sets the foundation for the entire project.

 Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?

 Testing in Software Engineering:

 Describe the different levels of software testing (unit testing, integration testing, system testing, acceptance testing).
 Why is testing crucial in software development?
 Version Control Systems:

 What are version control systems, and why are they important in software development?
 Give examples of popular version control systems and their features.

 Software Project Management:

 Discuss the role of a software project manager.
 What are some key responsibilities and challenges faced in managing software projects?

 Software Maintenance:

 Define software maintenance and explain the different types of maintenance activities.
 Why is maintenance an essential part of the software lifecycle?

 Ethical Considerations in Software Engineering:

 What are some ethical issues that software engineers might face?
 How can software engineers ensure they adhere to ethical standards in their work?

 Submission Guidelines:
 Your answers should be well-structured, concise, and to the point.
 Provide real-world examples or case studies wherever possible.